makeitplay/go-dummy/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/lugobots/the-dummies-go)](https://goreportcard.com/report/github.com/lugobots/the-dummies-go)

 The Dummies Go is a [Go](http://golang.org/) implementation of a player (bot) for [Lugo](https://lugobots.dev) game.
-This bot was made using the [Go Client Player](https://github.com/lugobots/client-player-go) for Go.
+This bot was made using the [Go Client Player](https://github.com/lugobots/client-player-go).

 As this name suggest, _The Dummies_ are not that smart, but they may play well enough to help you to test your bot.